In this article, I would just explain the overview of the TPL in .NET 4 which will just get you started in understanding about it.

 Earlier, one has to have an in depth strong knowledge on multi-threading concepts supported by the language also on the machine architecture level to code better utilizing the complete power of the architecture.

 Before TPL, it was really hard to write code which was evenly distributed across processors or cores.
-Also it was really bad to meddle with the OS about assigning jobs equally to processors/cores, but many times things would go chaos.
+Also, it was really bad to meddle with the OS about assigning jobs equally to processors/cores, but many times things would go chaos.

 System.Threading APIs.
 But, with much more intelligence added.
-Hence TPL has eased the interface of writing multi-threading code in .NET lately.
+Hence, TPL has eased the interface of writing multi-threading code in .NET lately.

-So, ill show you some basic code in traditional vs TPL API!
+So, I'll show you some basic code in traditional vs TPL API!

 Thankfully, TPL solves this overhead.
-So how you code in TPL you ask?
+So how you code in TPL, you ask?

 To use TPL APIs, we use

 System.Thread.Tasks namespace.
 This namespace has many APIs to use.
-One such we use now to solve above problem is using
+One such we use now to solve the above problem is using

 See, how simple and easier the code is.
-As said above, the TPL in the framework is smart enough to distribute the work evenly on the powerful machines which the developers need not to worry about also it is much light weight objects and uses efficient
+As said above, the TPL in the framework is smart enough to distribute the work evenly on the powerful machines which the developers need not worry about, also it is much more light weight objects and uses efficient

 Parallel.For API accepts

 ThreadPool in TPL is smart enough to figure itself when it has to create a new object in its pool when it detects all the pool objects are getting used up.
-So every thing is happening behind the scenes.
+So everything is happening behind the scenes.
 Thus, TPL helps developer breath calm.

 ThreadPool.
-But rather the CLR internally uses task scheduler and pool objects to get the job done, but i must warn you that the tasks sequence will not be in order and neither you can control.
+But rather the CLR internally uses task scheduler and pool objects to get the job done, but I must warn you that the tasks sequence will not be in order and neither you can control.
 This is because, in TPL each Task is defined as an independent unit of work and each Task could have more Threads in it.

-As i already said, TPL is just a syntactic sugar provided in the framework.
-It wont add itself to Base Class Libraries.
+As I already said, TPL is just a syntactic sugar provided in the framework.
+It won't add itself to Base Class Libraries.
 Because internally all existing concepts viz

-Task class provides various APIs to get the job done easily and cleaner.
+Task class provides various APIs to get the job done easily and in a cleaner manner.

-So as you can see from above code, its much simpler and nicer and all spaghetti algorithmic logic is left to the framework to take care for me.
+So as you can see from above code, it's much simpler and nicer and all spaghetti algorithmic logic is left to the framework to take care for me.

 Now if you take a closer look at the above code, we are using

 ThreadPool objects to get the job done.
 Now you might wonder how to start, well as soon as you call

 Task API, the tasks gets started in the background.

-You may ask, can you postpone later i.e starting task.
+You may ask, can you postpone later, i.e., starting task.
 Yes you can, but not recommended.
-But to show you,
+But to show you:

 Task internally uses Factory pool.
 So not explicitly specified.
-But, trick comes when you have to choose
+But, the trick comes when you have to choose

 TaskScheduler to do your job.

-Default so these two acts differently in a different way.
-Hence it is recommended that to use
+Default so these two act differently in a different way.
+Hence, it is recommended to use

 Task.Factory.StartNew rather than this.
 You can find a bit more indepth about

 Task() by TPL team engineer blog:

 Thread class, you were able to assign your own name to the Threads being created in your code.
 But in TPL’s Task style, this is not possible.
 Since it uses every thing from pool.
 But it rather does gives us ID which is unique to each task.
 So you can get

 Task.CurrentId value from the

-Now lets get under the hood and see whats really happening at the IL level.
+Now let's get under the hood and see what's really happening at the IL level.
 The same Task line will be converted to

 Task t = Task.Factory.StartNew(new Action(MainClass.MyTask)); by the compiler.